Sajantoor/Sajantoor/README.md

 ## About

 Hi, I'm a 4th year **Computer Science** student at Simon Fraser University.
-I'm passionate about software engineering, backend development and cybersecurity.
+I'm passionate about software engineering, backend development, and distributed systems.
 I'm always looking for new opportunities to learn and grow as a developer.

 ## Links